What is the Period of PURPLE Crying Program?

 From 2003 - 2007, parallel studies were conducted on the Period of PURPLE Crying program through randomized controlled trials (RCT) in Seattle, Washington and Vancouver, B.C., Canada.
 Delivery sites included pediatric practices, maternity departments, pre-natal classes, and nurse home visitor programs.
 Over 4,400 parents participated in the studies.
 Additionally, 25 parent focus groups were conducted to develop the new materials.
 The research has since been published in two prestigious, peer-reviewed journals: Pediatrics and the Canadian Medical Association Journal.
 The RCTs demonstrated that attractive, positive educational materials about crying and shaking are read and watched voluntarily outside of the presence of a health care professional in a high proportion of recipients, can significantly alter knowledge and change behavior that is considered key to preventing shaking.

-In 2007, following encouraging results from the two randomized controlled trials, the Period of PURPLE Crying program was made available for generalized use, which includes a full color 11-page booklet and a 10-minute DVD, intended to be given to parents of new infants.
+In 2007, following encouraging results from the two randomized controlled trials, the Period of PURPLE Crying program was made available for generalized use, which includes a full color 10-page booklet and a 10-minute video (Available in DVD or App format), intended to be given to parents of new infants.
 The PURPLE program incorporates all of the important elements of a sound prevention program, including validated materials with positive, meaningful messages to parents.
 The Period of PURPLE Crying program approaches SBS and infant abuse prevention by helping parents and caregivers understand the frustrating features of crying in normal infants that can lead to shaking or abuse.
 The program provides the opportunity for parents to learn about the crying characteristics from over 25 years of research on normal infant crying conducted by Ronald G. Barr, MDCM, and other scientists worldwide.

 The Period of PURPLE Crying is designed to be an improvement on current best practices by combining the PURPLE materials with the Mark Dias hospital-based distribution in maternity wards, but adding a second “dose” of reinforcement by public health and physician practices, and by including a public education and media campaign for the general public as the “third dose”.